thobui1308/Telco_Customer_Churn/README.md

 ## Overview
 The telecommunications industry has been growing and facing tough competition every day.
 Since most companies offer similar products, customers can easily switch to competitors if they have a bad experience.
 With the rise of the Internet, people’s need for connectivity is higher than ever, making it crucial for telecom companies to take good care of their customers.
 Therefore, in this practice, I will analyze the data on Telecom Companies.
 The main goal with this project is to learn how to make a web app using Streamlit, an open-source library that is perfectly suited for Data Science.
 And by doing this, I hope to gain a deep and detailed understanding of customer relationships.
 - The dataset is sourced from IBM Community: https://community.ibm.com/community/user/businessanalytics/blogs/steven-macko/2019/07/11/telco-customer-churn-1113
-- Here is dashboard public:
+- Here is Webapp public: https://telcocustomerchurn-2024.streamlit.app/

 ## How to run application